Center for Policy Design

 5. To enhance strategic leadership skills and develop the political sophistication necessary to successfully influence policy development, adoption, and implementation at the local, state and national levels.

-PROGRAM STRUCTURE for a Consortium of Up to 35 Fellows
+2024-25 Program Structure for a Consortium of Up To 30 Fellows

-• Five monthly three-hour Zoom meetings held on Thursday mornings
+• Six monthly three-hour Zoom meetings held on Thursday mornings

-• The completion of a written Policy Analysis document and oral presentation by collaborative groups 4-6 cross-state participants
+• The completion of a written Policy Analysis document and oral presentation by collaborative groups each with 3-4 cross-state participants

 • Optional plenary or state-specific Senior Fellow sessions